Byron/dua-cli/README.md

 #### ✅ v2.1.10 - compatibility with light terminals

 * the TUI is now usable on light terminals, and highlighting is more consistent.
 Thank you, @vks!
+* Fixes misaligned columns when displaying '100.00%' alongside other rows by displaying `100.0%` instead.
+Thanks, @vks, for pointing it out.

 #### ✅ v2.1.9 - improved handling of broken symlinks